Industrial espionage: USA v. Lan Lee, et al.

 The United States charged two former NetLogic Inc. engineers, Lan Lee and Yuefei Ge, of committing economic espionage against TSMC and NetLogic, Inc. A jury acquitted the defendants of the charges with regard to TSMC and deadlocked on the charges with regard to NetLogic.
 In May 2010, a federal judge dismissed all the espionage charges against the two defendants.
 The judge ruled that the U.S. government presented no evidence of espionage.

-Dongxiao Yue and Chordiant Software, Inc.

-In May 2010, the federal jury convicted Chordiant Software, Inc., a U.S. corporation, of stealing Dongxiao Yue's JRPC technologies and used them in a product called Chordiant Marketing Director.
-Yue previously filed lawsuits against Symantec Corporation for a similar theft.

 Concerns of national governments

 Brazil

 Revelations from the Snowden documents have provided information to the effect that the United States, notably vis-à-vis the NSA, has been conducting aggressive economic espionage against Brazil.
 Canadian intelligence has apparently supported U.S. economic espionage efforts.

 China

 The Chinese cybersecurity company Qihoo 360 accused the Central Intelligence Agency of the United States of an 11-year-long hacking campaign that targeted several industries including aviation organizations, scientific research institutions, petroleum firms, internet companies, and government agencies.